BroodrickVM/BroodrickVM/README.md

 </p>

 ## 🚀 About Me
-I am an aspiring **Data Analyst** and **Business Analytics graduate student** passionate about using data to uncover insights, solve problems, and support strategic decisions.
+I am an aspiring **Business Analytics graduate student** passionate about using data to uncover insights, solve problems, and support strategic decisions.

 My interests include:
 - Data Analytics